How to Go Plastic Free & Fight Pollution

 While I’m sharing ways to start living a plastic-free life, I may include affiliate links to products that can help you sidestep the unnecessary refuse and prevent plastic waste.
 If you click and make a purchase, I may earn a small commission at no cost to you.
 Now, let’s look at ways to send plastic packing!

-National Parks in America recently tried to ban selling plastic water bottles and installed water fountains all over the parks.
-But the International Bottles Water Association fought them and using nasty language had the US Govt overturn these rules.
-Read More.
+National parks in America recently tried to ban selling plastic water bottles and installed water fountains all over the parks.
+But the International Bottled Water Association fought them, and using nasty language, had the U.S. Government overturn these rules.
+Read more about that here.

 0 Comments